ta-data-par/DAFT_0307/module_2/Lab_27_Advanced-Tableau/README.md

 d.
 Binders and Binder Accessories

-7. Find the customer with the lowest overall profit.
-What is his/her profit ratio?
+**7. Find the customer with the lowest overall profit.
+What is his/her profit ratio?**

 a.
 2.35%